twrogers1/GamesAndPuzzles/README.md

 # Word Search
 Solve a word search using the built-in Python libraries.
+Pretty print to the terminal.

+Currently works in Mac OSX Terminal.
+For Windows users, the VS Code Terminal also works.

 # Setup
 The script will read from the `intput.txt` file, located in the same directory as the `word_search.py` file.
 The input file consists of two sections, `:Puzzle:` and `:Word Bank:`